A double $(\infty,1)$-categorical nerve for double categories: Preliminaries on 2 -dimensional categories

 \subsection{\texorpdfstring{$2$}{2}-categories, double categories, and their relations}

-Recall that a $2$-category~$\cA$ consists of objects, morphisms $f\colon A\to B$ between objects, and $2$-cells $\alpha\colon f\Rightarrow g$ between parallel morphisms, together with a horizontal composition law for morphisms and $2$-cells along common objects, and a vertical composition law for $2$-cells along common morphisms, which are associative, unital, and satisfy the interchange law.
-A $2$-functor $F\colon \cA\to \cB$ consists of assignments on objects, on morphisms, and on $2$-cells which preserve the $2$-categorical structures strictly.
+Recall that a $2$-category~$\cA$ consists of objects, morphisms $f\colon A\to B$ between objects, and $2$-morphisms $\alpha\colon f\Rightarrow g$ between parallel morphisms, together with a horizontal composition law for morphisms and $2$-morphisms along common objects, and a vertical composition law for $2$-morphisms along common morphisms, which are associative, unital, and satisfy the interchange law.
+A $2$-functor $F\colon \cA\to \cB$ consists of assignments on objects, on morphisms, and on $2$-morphisms which preserve the $2$-categorical structures strictly.

 \begin{notation} We denote by $\TwoCat$ the category of $2$-categories and $2$-functors. \end{notation}